Forrest Gump might be more innocent; but the Good Soldier Svejk came first!

 “Captured here for the first time in the English language is the zany, colloquial audacity of Hasek’s wild genius — Svejk is no dainty classic meant to fade quietly into obscurity on the dusty shelves of academia, but a bellowing barroom brawl of a book that will forever have everyday people doubled-up with the painful laughter of recognition.

-published in the U.K. by Jonathan Cape as a hard cover,
+published in the U.K. by Jonathan Cape (hardcover),

 teaches fiction writing at Columbia College.